cyberzzhhss/cyberzzhhss.github.io/_pages/about.md

 Biography

-I am Zhehan Shi, a second year graduate student in NYU Center for Data Science.
-I am a data scientist who have experience in software engineering.
+I am Zhehan Shi, a data scientist.

+I have background in software engineering.

+I have MS in Data Science from NYU

+I have Computer Science and Math from NYU.

+I love data science, coding and financial markets.

 [Resume](/assets/files/resume.pdf)